seiyaku

 Tobacco adverts in developing countries, like practically every other consumer product, show people smoking who not only look strong, healthy, sexy people, but also wealthy.

-Cigarette companies do not want their customers to become ill.
-There's no Big Tobacco Conspiracy to take over the world.
-Just like other companies, they exist to make a profit.
+Cigarette companies might say they don't want their customers to be young or become ill, but as with other industries, they exist to make a profit.
 That is their mandate and their obligation to investors.
 And they use whatever legal means at their disposal.

 The problem is, smoking kills.